 Private Equity has found a niche in the restaurant industry, where a slew of high-profile deals have made their mark in recent years.
-The most active restaurant private equity firms aren’t necessarily restricted to one country, with deals increasingly cropping up in Asia, the Middle East, and South America, and chains in nearly every corner of the globe finding investment.
+The most active restaurant private equity firms aren’t necessarily restricted to one country, with deals increasingly cropping up in Asia, the Middle East, and Latin America, and chains in nearly every corner of the globe finding investment.

 Below, we round up the most active restaurant Private Equity (PE) firms in each part of the world.